farao-community/farao-community.github.io/pages/docs/input-data/crac-fbconstraint.md

 ```
 A critical branch represents a CNEC.
 As it is an identifiable it has an ID, here "de2_nl3_N".

-As it has been precised previously a critical branch has a time interval of validity, so it will be imported only if the import datetime is contained within the time interval of validity.
+As it has been indicated previously, a critical branch has a time interval of validity, so it will be imported only if the import datetime is contained within the time interval of validity.

 ```xml
 <criticalBranch id="fr4_de1_CO1">